-Known her ability to nonchalantly draw sex appeal from comfy-sexy tomboy looks, Jane Birken was also glamourous chic with a folkloric spin.
+Known for her ability to nonchalantly draw sex appeal from comfy-sexy tomboy looks, Jane Birkin was also glamorous chic with a folkloric spin.
 The legendary It Girl donned cut offs with knitwear and barely-there makeup.
 Minimalist shag at its best!

-Doey-eyed with blonde ambition, Sharon Tate’s sartorial stance epitomized both classic charm and bohemian charisma (so seventies!).
+(OK, so she was a little earlier than 1970's) but doey-eyed with blonde ambition, Sharon Tate’s sartorial stance epitomised both classic charm and bohemian charisma (so seventies!).
 From floor-length dresses to beach-goddess looks, the bohemian princess was drawn to crochet pieces, basic blouses and Cali-inspired throw-ons.